ANL-CEEESA/Fragility-Model-for-Grid-Components-under-Extreme-Weather-Events/README.md

-## DOMAIN INFORMED DEGRADATION DETECTION AND PROGNOSTICS FOR HYDROPOWER COMPONENTS
+## FRAGILITY MODEL FOR GRID COMPONENTS UNDER EXTREME WEATHER EVENTS
-This is the code used for domain informed degradation detection and prognostics for HRI dataset.
-The current version of the code utilized operational data and performs analysis on the turbine's guide bearings.
+This is the code used for constructing fragility models of grid components under extreme weather events, developed in project "ABSCoRES, A novel application of Banking Scoring and Rating for Electricity Systems", funded by the Advanced Research Projects Agency-Energy (ARPAE), U.S. Department of Energy, under Award Number DEAR0001277

 Dataset used: a) Vibration data from Turbine Guide Bearings, and b) Power data from Turbine Guide Bearings